Matthew-Mitchell/pdf-repo-viewer/README.rst

 I needed a central location for pdf reports that are accessible by anyone.
 The good thing about pdf files is that they are viewable in a browser, so you really don't need adobe acrobat or anything special installed on your computer.
-You can view pdfs from your phone or computer, and as long as your folder structure makes sense, users will easily find your reports.
+You can view pdfs from your phone or computer, and as long as your folder structure makes sense, users will easily find your pdf reports.

 Roadmap